dieselfox1/fincommerce/docs/block-development/reference/slot-fills.md

 A _Fill_ is the component provided by third-party developers to render inside a _Slot_.

-Slot and Fill use WordPress' API, and you can learn more about how they work in [the Slot and Fill documentation.](https://github.com/WordPress/gutenberg/tree/trunk/packages/components/src/slot-fill).
+Slot and Fill use finpress' API, and you can learn more about how they work in [the Slot and Fill documentation.](https://github.com/finpress/gutenberg/tree/trunk/packages/components/src/slot-fill).

 ## Basic Usage